pweingar/FoenixMgr/Readme.md

 * `chunk_size`, which is the size of the data packet to send over the debug port
 * `data_rate`, which is the bit rate to use in communicating over the debug port
 * `timeout`, which is the amount of time (in seconds) to allow before timing out the serial connection
+* `cpu`, which is the name of the CPU on the target Foenix (currently: 65c02, 65816, m68k).
+This setting is used by the `run-pgz` option to determine what kind of bootstrap loader needs to be inserted to actually start the executable.

 The setting `port`, `labels`, and `address` can be over-ridden by command line options.